-C. A sum equal to X Ten Percent (10%) or Two Thousand Seven Hundred Thirty Two Dollars and 50/100 (\$2,732.50) of the Contract Sum will be retained by the Owner.
-The final payment, including release of retainage, shall be paid by Owner within 30 days after final completion of the Work and its acceptance by the Owner or Agent, provided first, however, that Contractor shall have fulfilled at the obligations to be performed by Contractor under this Agreement.
-Contractor's initials Agent's initials

-- D. Unless waived by Owner in writing, the Contractor agrees to provide waivers and releases of liens from the Contractor and all subcontractors and suppliers of Work under this Agreement (the "Release Documents") and any other evidence in a form satisfactor; to the Owner demonstrating that all labor, materials, bills, invoices, payroll taxes of any kind and any other indebtedness incurred by the Contractor up to and including the date of invoicing have been paid in full prior to or in exchange for final payment to Contractor. - E. Owner may withhold any payment, including ge, to t tractor: if there is defective Work that has not been remedied; if third parties have claims r liens or have threatened to file claims or liens; if the Contractor has faile ers for lab materials or equipment; if pay subcont damage has been caused to the Own contractor, if Contractor fails to submit an invoice as of and required by the terms of this Agree nent; or if gactor fails to carry out the Work in accordance with the Contract Documents.
+- C. A sum equal to X Ten Percent (10%) or Two Thousand Seven Hundred Thirty Two Dollars and 50/100 (\$2,732.50) of the Contract Sum will be retained by the Owner.
+The final payment, including release of retainage, shall be paid by Owner within 30 days after final completion of the Work and its acceptance by the Owner or Agent, provided first, however, that Contractor shall have fulfilled all the obligations to be performed by Contractor under this Agreement.
+Contractor's initials . - D. Unless waived by Owner in writing, the Contractor agrees to provide waivers and releases of liens from the Contractor and all subcontractors and suppliers of Work under this Agreement (the "Release Documents") and any other evidence in a form satisfactory to the Owner demonstrating that all labor, materials, bills, invoices, payroll taxes of any kind and any other indebtedness incurred by the Contractor up to and including the date of invoicing have been paid in full prior to or in exchange for final payment to Contractor. - luding the r tainage, to the Contractor: if there is defective E. Owner may withhold any payment, it Work that has not been remedied; if this ies have filed claims or liens or have threatened to file claims or liens; if the Contractor has faile subcontractors for labor, materials or equipment; if damage has been caused to the Owner or atractor if Contractor fails to submit an invoice as othe or fails to carry out the Work in accordance with required by the terms of this A reement; or f Cont the Contract Documents.